forge42dev/Remix-Dev-Tools/README.md

 - **Loader Data**: Monitor and track the loader data used by the application during page rendering.
 - **Route boundaries** See each Outlet and route boundaries by coloring the background.
 - **Server info** - See each loader min/max/avg execution time, cache info, headers info and more!
+- **Open in VS Code** - Open up any route segment in VS Code directly from the dev tools!

 ### Routes Tab